jina-ai/jina/README.md

 </details>

 Jina lets you build a search engine for any kind of data, whether that's [text](https://github.com/jina-ai/examples/tree/master/wikipedia-sentences), [images](https://github.com/jina-ai/examples/tree/master/pokedex-with-bit), [audio](https://github.com/jina-ai/examples/tree/master/audio-search) or [video](https://github.com/jina-ai/examples/tree/master/tumblr-gif-search).
-With our modular framework we provide the right tool for building each part of your search system.
-Alternatively, assemble them all into one [Flow](https://101.jina.ai/#Flow) for a unified end-to-end experience.
+With the modular framework & multi-layer abstraction, you can leverage the efficient pattern for building each part of your search system, or assembling them into one [Flow](https://101.jina.ai/#Flow) for a unified end-to-end experience.

 🌌 **Search anything** - Large-scale indexing and querying of unstructured data: video, image, long/short text, music, source code, etc.